aidans/ramp/notes/README.md

 Positive feedback.

 Aidan: not sure if correlation is the right measure (one would expect pretty much everywhere to be correlated.
 Richard: correlation works well.
-But should also try the other diversity measure Kullback–Leibler divergence.
+But should also try the other diversity measures including [Kullback–Leibler divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence).

 All: Would be useful to have indication of number of data points.